DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Experiments

-\textbf{Data Heterogeneity (DH).} Data heterogeneity, including independent and identically distributed (IID) and non-independent and identically distributed (non-IID), is a critical factor in DFL systems.
-In an IID setting, each local dataset contains the same number of classes as the global dataset and an equal number of data samples.
-We employ two methods to generate non-IID data distributions.
-The first, LabelSkew($h$), assigns $h$ classes to each node with an equal number of samples per class, following \cite{fang2020local,ye2023tradeoff}.
-The second method, Diri($\alpha$), allocates data samples from each category to benign clients according to a dirichlet distribution \cite{hsu2019measuring,guo2023fedgr}.
+\textbf{\textit{Data Heterogeneity (DH).}} Data heterogeneity is a critical factor in DFL, spanning a spectrum from IID to non-IID distributions.
+In the IID setting, each client's local dataset contains all classes with equal sample counts.
+For non-IID settings, we adopt two strategies: LabelSkew ($h$)~\cite{fang2020local}, which assigns $h$ classes to each node with equal samples per class, and Diri ($\alpha$)\cite{guo2023fedgr}, which allocates samples across clients according to a Dirichlet distribution parameterized by $\alpha$.